Fryser1850/Lidarr-ID-Finder/README.md

 ## ⚠️ Disclaimer & Contributing

 I am not a professional developer.
 This project was entirely generated using AI (Google Gemini) to solve a personal need.
 While it works for me, the code might contain errors, inefficiencies, or non-standard practices.

-Contributions are highly encouraged!
-If you are a developer, please feel free to:

-Fork the repository

-Refactor the code

-Fix bugs or add new features

-Submit a Pull Request

-The goal is to make this tool useful for the entire self-hosted community.

-License
-MIT License